cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ## Dead Code Elimination

-This optimization inspects the entire code and removes all instructions that write to variables, if none of the variables written to are actually read anywhere in the code.
+This optimization inspects the entire code and removes all instructions that write to non-volatile variables, if none of the variables written to are actually read anywhere in the code.

 Dead Code Elimination also inspects your code and prints out suspicious variables:
-* _Unused variables_: those are the variables that were eliminated.
+* _Unused variables_: those are the variables that are unused and possibly were eliminated.
 * _Uninitialized variables_: those are global variables that are read by the program, but never written to.
 (The [Data Flow Optimization](#data-flow-optimization) detects uninitialized local and function variables.)

 Both cases deserve a closer inspection, as they might indicate a problem with your program.